Hang a picture on the wall

 • With a screwdriver

-• And always the precious spirit level!
+• And of course, the precious spirit level!

 Adhesive hanging systems

-The chair rails
+The picture rails

 Link: https://www.cimaises-et-plus.com/

-Hang-free solutions
+Snag-free solutions

-Points to remember
+Key points to remember

 • Position your artwork at eye level